SPECSAVERS Customer Service Sytem (S.C.S.S.)

 Discovery and research

 - They were greeted and checked in by a colleague using the system.
-An optician then assessed the customer, using the same system to record clinical data against their record.

 It was also noted that store colleagues (users) had developed a number of workarounds to account for the poor usability that had been incorporated into the legacy system.
 The following were included, although not limited to: